info@remote-monitoring.co.uk

 Finding the right security monitoring provider for your company isn’t always easy.
 It is an important business decision and one that shouldn’t be taken lightly, especially when the safety and security of businesses, sites and individuals are at stake.
 That’s why we’ve put together a comprehensive list of the top things to consider when choosing a security monitoring provider for your business.

-6 things to consider when choosing a security monitoring provider
+7 things to consider when choosing a security monitoring provider

 1. Experience

 The more experience a security monitoring provider has, the more knowledge they will hold and the more adaptable they will be to various situations, as well as being able to offer more flexible and reactive solutions.
 They will have worked through many more situations than a provider with less experience and will therefore be knowledgeable in their approach.
-They should then be able to offer numerous case studies and customer reviews on their service, further aiding in the decision-making process.

 2. Range of Services

 It’s important to make sure that a monitoring provider can provide the right services and solutions for the business at hand.
 Talk extensively with the provider and explain the company proposition and logistics, as well as the needs of the end-user.
 This ensures that the provider is aware of all aspects of the business and can work to provide the very best solutions, perhaps even some that weren’t thought to be needed!
-A wide range of services that are back up with good client reviews also shows that they are a professional company with the resources to offer multiple and reputable services which may prove to be useful long-term.

 3. Accreditations

 When choosing a monitoring provider, consider their accreditations.
 Among others, the NSI Gold accreditation is a key one to look out for as it signifies a gold standard within the security and fire safety industries.
 It indicates that the company has gone through various audits and complies with the most stringent standards within the industry.
+Crucially, for alarm monitoring centres, this requires adherence to key standards like BS EN 50518 for Alarm Receiving Centres (ARCs), ensuring operational resilience, backup power, and encrypted communications.
+This rigorous standard is particularly important when considering a comprehensive fire alarm monitoring solution, adherence to standards is paramount.

 4. Ongoing Support

 The possibility of ongoing support is an important factor to consider when choosing a security monitoring provider.
 It’s important to feel in control of the security of your sites, even though they are being monitored by a third party, so knowing that there is ongoing support, no matter the time of day, is a key thing to know.
+A dedicated, 24/7 team also goes beyond just reacting to an intruder alarm.

 5. Customer Service